-Pressing the 'Write Byte' button initiates a Write to the IC device.
+Pressing the 'Write Byte' button initiates a Write to the I^2C device.
 The program begins the transmission by writing the slave address and then the word address of the currently active cell in the grid.
 The selected data byte is then sent.
-In addition to pressing the 'Write Byte' button, you may press the <Alt> and <y> keys simultaneously to achieve the same results.
+In addition to pressing the 'Write Byte' button, you may press the <Alt> and <y> keys simultaneously and achieves the same results.

-Pressing the 'Write All' button initiates a Write to the IC device.
-The program begins the transmission by Win-I2CUSB Software User's Manual Page 14 writing the byte address 0x00 to the device and sequentially writes the entire device.
+Pressing the 'Write All' button initiates a Write to the I^2C device.
+The program begins the transmission by writing the byte address 0x00 to the device and sequentially writes the entire device.